 The first Nicklaus Signature course in Europe (still only one of two in England) opened in 1988 with Nicklaus and Tom Watson losing narrowly to Messers, Lyle & Faldo in the St Mellion Trophy.

-Crown Golf is the largest golf operator in Europe.
-They invested in the property by building a brand new four-star hotel, adding bars, restaurants, meeting and spa facilities as well as redeveloping both golf courses with the express aim of returning St Mellion to the International Golf Stage.
+They invested in the property by building a brand new four-star hotel, adding bars, restaurants, meeting and spa facilities as well as redeveloping both golf courses with the express aim of returning St. Mellion to the International Golf Stage.